-Fourteen days after an accused infringer files an answer or otherwise responds to the Complaint, the parties must exchange initial disclosures.
+Fourteen days after an accused infringer files an answer or otherwise responds to the complaint, the parties must exchange initial disclosures.
 (LPR 2.1.)
-For patentees, these disclosures include documents relating to: (i) the on-sale bar, (ii) conception and reduction to practice, (iii) the communications with the Patent and Trademark Office for each patent-insuit, and (iv) ownership of the patent rights.
+For patentees, these disclosures include documents relating to: (i) the on-sale bar; (ii) conception and reduction to practice (for pre-AIA patents); (iii) the communications with the Patent and Trademark Office for each patent-in-suit; and (iv) ownership of the patent rights.

-For accused infringers, these disclosures include: (i) documents sufficient to show the operation and construction of all aspects or elements of each accused instrumentality identified with specificity in the Complaint, and (ii) each item of prior art of which the party is aware that allegedly anticipates or renders the patent claims obvious.
-In a departure from many other local patent rules, the Northern District of Illinois requires that the accused infringer's initial disclosures occur before the patentee provides its Initial Infringement Contentions.
+For accused infringers, these disclosures include: (i) documents sufficient to show the operation and construction of all aspects or elements of each accused instrumentality identified with specificity in the complaint; (ii) each item of prior art of which the party is aware that allegedly anticipates or renders the patent claims obvious; and (iii) a statement of the gross sales revenue from the accused products for the shorter of a six-year period preceding the filing of the complaint, or from the date of issuance of the patent.
+In a departure from many other local patent rules, the Northern District of Illinois requires that the accused infringer's initial disclosures occur before the patentee provides its initial infringement contentions.